-Dynamic currency conversion is used to describe the process by which credit / debit card holders, when making a payment abroad, have the cost of a transaction converted to their home currency at the point of sale.
+Dynamic currency conversion describes the process by which credit / debit card holders, when making a payment abroad, have the cost of a transaction converted to their home currency at the point of sale.

 This neatly links in to another blog I wrote about whether you should pay in your home currency or the local currency when you are abroad.

 The most diligent of individuals can get caught out (and I have been although the exchange rate was ok).

 I would have still preferred to pay in the local currency, and I was presented with an invoice that led me to believe I would.